 Is the customer always right?

 I know a business owner who owns a photography studio.
 You send photos stored on your phone or computer to this business owner.
 He also prints your photographs on photo paper and mails them to your address.
 You send your wedding photos, your newborn baby, pictures or selfies you took on your travels, and they send them to your address printed on paper.
 You hang it on your house's wall or mood board or send it to your loved ones as a gift.
 It's a pretty cute job.
 You both touch people's lives and make them happy.
 Your favorite memories adorn your fridge or frames on photo papers, just like they used to.
 But let's look at this operator's difficulties and whether the customers are always right from his perspective.
-The operator shouted at every inch of his platform, “Don't send me photos with low-resolution, blurry, dark, unclear and screen shots!”
+The operator shouted at every inch of his platform, “Don't send me photos with low-resolution, blurry, dark, unclear screenshots!”
 But customers continue to send these unprintable photos and expect good results.
 When the result is not good, it brings the store down by giving bad reviews.
 Are they always right?

 This company posts a variety of articles and sample images in an attempt to educate its customers, but it is in vain.
-Because there is a widespread belief that if I give you money, you must provide me the best, this is true in some industries.
+There is a widespread belief that if I give you money, you must provide me the best; this is true in some industries.
 You are correct if you purchase a technological device but incorrect if you want your dark and blurry photo to be printed correctly.
 I respect the service industry, which deals with all types of people, and I appreciate their patience.

 I wish there were a school here.
-This is a fantasy; before purchasing a product, you must undergo rigorous training and decide whether you are worthy of this product; it's pretty amusing.
+This is a fantasy; before purchasing a product, you must undergo rigorous training and decide whether you are worthy of this product.
+It's pretty amusing.
 But I am sure of one thing: some businesses desperately want to live in such a world.
 I'm not writing this to discourage people who want to start a business in the service sector from doing so.
-But before you get started, consider the following question: why do you want this job?
+But before you get started, consider the following question: Why do you want this job?

 What to do?